 The FDA does not regulate the practice of medicine, and the Agency generally defers to the states to determine what is a valid physician-patient relationship and prescription.
-Although telemedicine is growing in the US, and more and more physician consultations are being provided online via chat-based or video examinations, the permissibility of such activities vary by state.
+Although telemedicine has expanded enormously in the US due to the pandemic, and more and more physician consultations are being provided online via chat-based or video examinations, the regulation of such activities varies by state.
 Various laws govern issues such as the corporate practice of medicine, minimum rules for a genuine patient relationship, cross-border prescribing and lab orders, privacy, and payments and referrals to telemedicine physicians.
 The availability of electronic prescribing also varies by state, although states generally permit online dispensing of approved drug and medical device products pursuant to valid prescriptions.